 How to plan a family vacation in Fort Myers, Florida

 Fort Myers, Florida is a great place to take a family vacation.
-We’ve visited multiple times over the years and we love the area so much that we would consider getting a rental home.
+We’ve visited multiple times and we love the area so much that we would consider getting a rental home.
 The Fort Myers area offers great beaches, shelling, sunsets, and options for all budgets.

 Sanibel Island is very close to Fort Myers and also offers a place for a quiet, family vacation.